Hen Northern Cardinal

 Northern Cardinal male

-Just a collection of photographs of birds I took in my yard on Feb.
-8, 2013, and again on Feb.
-9, 2013.
+I took these photographs in my yard on November 19, 2012.
 Please click on the thumbnail image to see the larger picture.
 Enjoy!